Matthias Müller-Prove, working paper

 By design the Chronoscope should be a cold medium that is engaging and offers a lean forward experience.
 The user constructs the story by using the time machine to see how her neighborhood has changed over time.
 This personal relationship between the user and the tool is the precious quality of the design.

-An app with out a social life is not an app.
+An app without a social life is not an app.
 With out users or a community it can be considered a nice prototype, at most.
-Therefore a hashtag chronohh was established right from the beginning to share updates on the development.
+Therefore a hashtag chronohh was established right from the beginning to share updates on the development. eculturehh is used for a more general reach.
 In March 2017 a facebook page was launched; and since mid of April 2017 the Chronoscope is accompanied by a a mini-blog on tumblr Chrono Hamburg and it’s alter ego ChronoHH on twitter.
 However, the objectives and goals have to be adjusted for a successful social media strategy.
 While the Chonoscope itself offers a self paced exploration, the social media channels have to continuously offer fresh content.
 This is done by sharing and retweeting content of other eCulture or historical Hamburg sites [cf. Chrono Hamburg Archive]; and it requires an active community managements.
-After a month twitter has gained 100 followers, while facebook falls behind with 50 Likes after the first 2 months of being.
+After a month twitter has gained 100 followers (300 after a year), while facebook falls behind with 50 Likes after the first 2 months of being (100 after a year).

 An active ecosystem of people and projects is mandatory for a sustainable preservation of openGLAM artifacts.
 The following three scenarios show how the Chronoscope becomes a reliable tool.